rv-chittersu/machine-translation/Readme.md

 The encodings in the above file is generated based on **en.vocab, de.vocab** which is built using **train.tsv**

 *Note:* New training splits and vocabulary can be generated from *preprocessing.py* but data sets need to be procured by the user
+*Note:2* **train.tsv** isn't uploaded because of size issue.
+One can later add it as mentioned in below sections
 ### Code

 **config_handler.py** acts as interface between *config.ini* and the rest of the program.<br>